Jools Holland OBE DL was born Julian Miles Holland on 24th January 1958 in Blackheath, South East London.

 On 22nd June 2022, Jools and The Rhythm & Blues Orchestra 'Raised The Roof' of the Royal Albert Hall with a very special star-studded show in aid of Prostate Cancer UK.

-Jools Holland the R&B Orchestra are also very excited to announce that they have been collaborating with Sir Rod Stewart on some new recordings and have released the brand-new album Swing Fever, a 13-track sparkling salute to the timeless songs of the big band years.
+Jools Holland the R&B Orchestra collaborated with Sir Rod Stewart on some new recordings and released the album Swing Fever in February 2024, a 13-track sparkling salute to the timeless songs of the big band years.
 The album went straight to the top spot in the UK album charts, rewarding Jools with his first No. 1 album of his music career.

-Jools has also been collaborating with BBC Radio 3 on a new programme called Earlier... with Jools Holland, where he will be sharing his love and knowledge of classical music.
-The show will run on Saturdays at noon from 6th April.
+Jools has also been collaborating with BBC Radio 3 on a new programme called Earlier... with Jools Holland, where he shares his love and knowledge of classical music.
+The show runs on Saturdays at noon.

 Web: www.joolsholland.com